Skip to main content

 Nodes

-Our full-body suit is equipped with biometric and motion sensors and a set of actuators for haptic feedback.
+Our full-body wireless suit is equipped with biometric and motion sensors and a set of actuators for haptic feedback.

-It features a total of 10 sensors, 6 in the upper body and 4 in the lower body.
+It features a total of 10 inertial sensors, 6 in the upper body and 4 in the lower body.
 We are working on adapting this system to work with clothing.

 Full-body suit